Alanik/dzieuo.js/README.md

 # Dzieuo.js
 Dzieuo.js is a two dimentional slider plugin for jQuery.
-It allowes both vertical and horizontal transition between slides.
+It allows both vertical and horizontal transition between slides.

 ## Setup
 Download plugin as .zip from github and add all necessary files to your project manually or install plugin package by using